Foreign relations of the Mughal Empire: Sultanate of Maldives

 In the 1660s, the Sultan of the Maldives, Ibrahim Iskandar I, requested help from Aurangzeb's representative, the Faujdar of Balasore.
 The Sultan wished to gain his support in possible future expulsions of Dutch and English trading ships, as he was concerned with how they might impact the economy of the Maldives.
 However, as Aurangzeb did not possess a powerful navy and had no interest in providing support to Ibrahim in a possible future war with the Dutch or English, the request came to nothing.

 Uzbeks

-The relationships between the Mughal empire with the Uzbeks political entities, particularly the Khanate of Bukhara remains complex. particularly during the reign of Akbar and Jahangir, as the to vied for control of Lahore and Kabul.
+The relationships between the Mughal Empire with the Uzbek political entities, particularly the Khanate of Bukhara remains complex, particularly during the reign of Akbar and Jahangir, as the to vied for control of Lahore and Kabul.

-When Uzbeks chief, Shaibani Khan was defeated by the Safavids in 1510, Babur was able to control Samarqand for a brief period of time.
-But, the Uzbegs soon struck back by defeating the Safavids and Babur lost the control over it.
+When Uzbek chief Shaibani Khan was defeated by the Safavids in 1510, Babur was able to control Samarkand for a brief period of time.
+But, the Uzbeks soon struck back by defeating the Safavids and Babur lost the control over it.
 During this time, he was helped by the Safavids, which established a tradition of mutual friendship between the two empires.